-For financial reporting purposes, we performed common stock valuations, with the assistance of a third-party specialist, as of February 2, 2015, February 2, 2016, June 14, 2016, November 28, 2016 and January 30, 2017 which resulted in valuations of our common stock of \$0.34, \$0.42, \$0.91, \$1.11 and \$1.55 per share, respectively.
+For financial reporting purposes, we performed common stock valuations, with the assistance of a third-party specialist, as of February 2, 2015, February 2, 2016, June 14, 2016, November 28, 2016 and January 30, 2017 which resulted in valuations of our common stock of \$1.53, \$1.89, \$4.10, \$5.00 and \$6.98 per share, respectively adjusted to reflect the reverse stock split that occurred on June 15, 2017.
 In conducting the valuations, we considered all objective and subjective factors that we believed to be relevant for each valuation conducted, including our best estimate of our business condition, prospects and operating performance at each valuation date.
 Within the valuations performed, a range of factors, assumptions and methodologies were used.
 The significant factors included:

-- the lack of an active public market for our common and our convertible preferred stock; - the prices of shares of our convertible preferred stock that we had sold to outside investors in arm's length transactions, and the rights, preferences and privileges of that convertible preferred stock relative to our common stock; - our results of operations, financial position and the status of our research and pre-clinical development efforts; - the material risks related to our business; - our business strategy; - the market performance of publicly traded companies in the life sciences and biotechnology sectors; - the likelihood of achieving a liquidity event for the holders of our common stock, such as an initial public offering, or IPO, or sale of the Company given prevailing market conditions; and - any recent contemporaneous valuations of our common stock prepared in accordance with methodologies outlined in the Practice Aid.
+- the lack of an active public market for our common and our convertible preferred stock; - the prices of shares of our convertible preferred stock that we had sold to outside investors in arm's length transactions, and the rights, preferences and privileges of that convertible preferred stock relative to our common stock; - · our results of operations, financial position and the status of our research and pre-clinical development efforts; - the material risks related to our business: - our business strategy; - the market performance of publicly traded companies in the life sciences and biotechnology sectors; - the likelihood of achieving a liquidity event for the holders of our common stock, such as an initial public offering, or IPO, or sale of the Company given prevailing market conditions; and - any recent contemporaneous valuations of our common stock prepared in accordance with methodologies outlined in the Practice Aid.